ICAP

 About Clinical Relevance & List of Abbreviations

-Found in patients with SLE, chronic autoimmune hepatitis or juvenile idiopathic arthritis
+Found in patients with systemic lupus erythematosus (SLE), drug-induced lupus (DIL), chronic autoimmune hepatitis (AIH), juvenile idiopathic arthritis (JIA)

-If SLE is clinically suspected, it is recommended to perform a follow-up test for anti-dsDNA antibodies, alone or in combination with dsDNA/histone complexes (nucleosomes/chromatin); anti-dsDNA antibodies are included in the classification criteria for SLE (15, 16)
+If SLE is clinically suspected, it is recommended to perform a follow-up test for dsDNA antibodies, alone or in combination with antibodies to dsDNA/histone complexes (nucleosomes/chromatin); dsDNA antibodies are included in the classification criteria for SLE [1-3]

-If chronic autoimmune hepatitis or juvenile idiopathic arthritis is suspected, follow-up testing is not recommended because the respective autoantigens revealing the AC-1 pattern are not completely defined (17)
+If chronic AIH or JIA is suspected, follow-up testing is not recommended because the respective autoantigens associated with the AC-1 pattern are not completely defined

-Notes: Although autoantibodies to Topoisomerase I (formerly Scl-70) may be reported as nuclear homogeneous, they typically reveal a composite AC-29 HEp-2 IIFA pattern; as such, clinical suspicion of SSc may warrant follow-up testing for reactivity to this antigen (14, 18)
+Although autoantibodies to Topoisomerase I (formerly Scl-70) may be reported as nuclear homogeneous, they typically reveal a composite AC-29 HEp-2 IFA pattern; as such, clinical suspicion of systemic sclerosis may warrant follow-up testing for reactivity to this antigen [5, 6]

-Although AC-1 is the most prevalent pattern in chronic autoimmune hepatitis, other HEp-2 IIFA patterns may occur, but also for these patterns the autoantigens are not completely defined (19)
+Although AC-1 is the most prevalent pattern in chronic AIH, other HEp-2 IFA patterns may occur, but the autoantigens associated with these patterns are not completely defined [7]

 Second level information